John Paul Leon

 John Paul Leon (April 26, 1972 – May 2, 2021) was an American comic book artist, known for his work on the Milestone Comics series Static, and the Marvel Comics limited series Earth X.

 Leon also provided artwork for a number of style guides for feature film adaptations of comic books, including Superman Returns, Batman Begins, Green Lantern, and The Dark Knight.

 Early life

 John Paul Leon was born on April 26, 1972, in New York City.
+He grew up in Miami, Florida, where he would attend the New World School of the Arts.

 Career

 Leon first began working professionally at the age of 16, with a series of black and white illustrations for TSR's Dragon and Dungeon magazines.

 He majored in illustration at New York's School of Visual Arts, studying under artists such as Will Eisner, Walter Simonson, and Jack Potter.
 It was during this time that he received his first professional comics job, illustrating the Dark Horse Comics miniseries RoboCop: Prime Suspect (October 1992).
 By his junior year he was given the job as the inaugural artist on the DC Comics/Milestone ongoing series Static (June 1993), his first breakout work, which Simonson agreed would serve as Leon's course work for that semester.
 He would draw Static until its ninth issue (February 1994).
 Leon graduated from SVA with a Bachelor of Fine Arts in 1994.
 Regarding this milestone, Leon would relate to Newsarama in 2019:

 "When I graduated SVA, I remember they had us fill out a form, for what purpose, I don't recall.
 But among the questions asked was something along the lines of, where do you see yourself in 20 years, or what are your goals for the next several years.
 I remember my answer was, '...To build a body of work and to be highly regarded among my peers.'
 Something like that."

 As Leon's popularity rose, he became a sought-after artist for both DC and Marvel, projects.
 He drew the miniseries Logan: Path of the Warlord and The Further Adventures of Cyclops and Phoenix (both in 1996), and the 12-issue miniseries Earth X (1999), written by Jim Krueger and Alex Ross, another signature work of Leon's that depicted a dystopian future of the Marvel Universe, and which spawned multiple sequels.
 Leon also contributed to regular ongoing series such as multiple Batman-related books, Superman, and Challengers of the Unknown (1997).